BoitumeloRak/bcbc-site/README.md

 # Bearers of Christ Bible College Website

-This is the official website for Bearers of Christ Bible College, built with HTML, CSS, and JavaScript.
+This is the official website for Bearers of Christ Bible College, built with HTML, CSS, and JavaScript, Node.js

 ## Features
 - Responsive, modern design